8 Organic Ways To Keep Crickets Out

 A cat or dog might just be the solution to get rid of your cricket problem.
 Cats and dogs naturally want to catch these hopping insects, so it is a win-win for everyone.
 Birds are another great predator of the cricket, so putting up a bird feeder outside your house could attract some feathered friends that might find the crickets to be a treat.

-Keeping a manicured lawn is one other way to keep crickets at bay.
+Keeping a manicured lawn is one other way to keep crickets at bay in Phoenix.
 A trimmed lawn can help to encourage crickets to stay away because it leaves them without a food source and discourages them from setting up a more permanent residence in your yard.
 Furthermore, there are some plants that discourage crickets and other bugs so you might want to include these in your outdoor landscaping.

 Bugs love the light, which is why they might congregate by your doors in the evenings.
 They are attracted to the warm glow of porch lights and seem to think it’s an open invitation to your home.
 LED lighting or amber lights are a good replacement for the traditional bulbs and won’t readily attract bugs.